marilsoncampos/cmdwerk/docs/source/index.rst

 6. Commands to report on pyenv versions
 ---------------------------------------

-6.1.
-Commands to list scripts

-The list will include only the official python versions from version 3.7 or later.
+The list will include only the official Python versions from version 3.7 or later.

 .. code-block:: console